matthewmoto/atmega_a7105/README.md

 MOSFETS, etc) for my Halloween project are 5V.

-The Eagle files for my shield are included in the code repository in the hardware/ directory and the PCB can be ordered on [Osh Park](https://oshpark.com/shared_projects/frDcWgtm) This is not a plug, it's just where I had my fabricated.
+The Eagle files for my shield are included in the code repository in the hardware/ directory and the PCB can be ordered on [OSH Park](https://oshpark.com/shared_projects/frDcWgtm) This is not a plug, it's just where I had my fabricated.
 I included the original design files and Bill of Materials in case you want to make them yourself or use a different fab house.
 I can post the Gerber files if anyone wants those instead.